• Skip to main content

 National’s transport spokesman, Simeon Brown, criticized the Government for potential cancellations and misleading the public.
 Brown has also pointed to significant reductions in maintenance funding.

-Some roads may not qualify for a WOF NZNE
+Some roads may not qualify for a WOF - Centrist

 Michael Wood is the Minister for Transport.